Environment and Climate Change

 My commitment to act against climate change and protect our Northside environment

 As your Federal representative, I’m working hard in Parliament and at home on the Northside to protect our environment.
 In my first speech to Parliament, I made a commitment to be a good ancestor and to fight to leave the world a better place for future generations.
-I strongly believe that climate change will be the issue that defines our generation, and any government that refuses to take real action will be remembered as being on the wrong side of history.
+I strongly believe that climate change will be the issue that defines our generation, and the Albanese Government is firmly committed to protecting our environment and taking strong action on climate change.

 The cost of climate change